brotkrueml/codehighlight/Documentation/Installation/Index.rst

 .. note::

-   The extension supports TYPO3 v9 LTS, TYPO3 v10 LTS and TYPO3 v11.
+   The extension in version |release| supports TYPO3 v9 LTS, TYPO3 v10 LTS and TYPO3 v11 LTS.

 Some basic configuration is available which is explained in the